Page Contents

 Probate Process | Challenging a Will

 Things may not always go well while working on behalf of the estate.
 For example, someone might object to the Will.
-This is not uncommon and few people prevail with a “Will Contest”.
+This is not uncommon, and few people prevail with a “Will Contest”.
 They cost a lot of money and time.

 A potential heir or beneficiary who gets nothing or little is most likely to contest or challenge a Will.
 Contests get filed with the probate court within a specified period.